-If you ace stress management skill, problem solving would seem easy.
-However, problem solving is an invaluable set of skills for freelancers.
-It is the term that talks about a person’s capability and ability to recognise a problem, understand a problem, understand its scope and come up with a sustaining resolution.
+If you ace stress management skills, problem-solving would seem easy.
+However, problem-solving is an invaluable set of skills for freelancers.
+It is the term that talks about a person’s capability and ability to recognize a problem, understand a problem, understand its scope and come up with a sustaining resolution.

-It also requires self-awareness, a state of mind that enables us to recognise problems and deal with it, not only in others but also within ourselves and our environment.
+It also requires self-awareness, a state of mind that enables us to recognize problems and deal with it, not only in others but also within ourselves and our environment.

-As a freelancer you need to be flexible in dealing with range of challenges, few of them may also be recurring.
-Specific problems may arise with specific clients where you will have to work quick solutions so that things turn in your own favour.
+As a freelancer you need to be flexible in dealing with a range of challenges, few of them may also be recurring.
+Specific problems may arise with specific clients where you will have to work quick solutions so that things turn in your own favor.

 Remember that there is no universal formula for all problems.
 Acting fast, communication skills and as well as stress management skills will come to your aid here.

 5. Teamwork and Leadership